actframework/act-doc/cn/configuration.md

 默认值: `true` when running in `PROD` mode; `false` when running in `DEV` mode

 Note act does not listen to external port directly.
 The recommended pattern is to have a front end HTTP server (e.g. nginx) to handle the external request and forward to act

+#### [http_params_max]http.params.max

+别名

+* **act.http.params.max**

+Specifies the maximum number of http parameters.
+This can be used to prevent the hash collision DOS attack.
+If this configuration is set to any value larger than 0, ActFramework will check the request parameter number, if the number is larger than the setting, then a `413 Request Entity Too Large` response is returned immediately

+默认值: `128`

+#### [http_port]http.port

+别名

+* **act.http.port**

+Specifies the default http port the application listen to.

+默认值: `5460`

 #### [http.port.external]http.port.external